 The main difference between friends and lovers is that you aren’t sleeping with your friends.
 If you like the person, add some physicality to the mix, such as lightly touching her hand, guiding her from the small of her back, and whispering something in her ear.

 Your date pays attention to everything, and that includes how you are treating other people.
-Interact with your environment, show people respect, and she will consider it a sign of your character and how you might treat her in the future.
+Interact with your environment, and show people respect, and she will consider it a sign of your character and how you might treat her in the future.

 SET CONCRETE PLANS